 SQL Server stored procedure if exists update else insert

-A SQL Server table is a common database object used to store data in an organized way.
-And many times, we may come across a situation where we are making entries into a table in SQL Server.
+A SQL Server table is a shared database object used to store data organizationally.
+We may often encounter a situation where we make entries in a table in SQL Server.

-Now, as a best practice, these tables should not contain any duplicate values.
-But, while dealing with a huge amount of data, assuring unique values is a very difficult task.
+As a best practice, these tables should not contain duplicate values.
+But, while dealing with a huge amount of data, assuring unique values is a challenging task.

 One solution to overcome this issue is to create a stored procedure in SQL Server that checks the existence of a record in the table.
-If that record already exists then, the stored procedure will update that record.
-And if the record does not exist then, it will insert the record in the table.
+If that record already exists, then the stored procedure will update that record.
+The record will be inserted in the table if it does not exist.

-So, in this tutorial, we will understand how to create a stored procedure for if exists else update operation in SQL Server 2019.
+So, in this tutorial, we will understand how to create a stored procedure for if there exists an update operation in SQL Server 2019.
 And we will also try to demonstrate multiple examples.

 SQL Server stored procedure if exists update else insert (using Email)